The American Rescue Plan: Humanities Grantmaking

 Location: Washington, DC

-A grantmaking program to deliver relief to libraries recovering from the coronavirus pandemic.
+A grantmaking program to deliver relief to as many as 200 libraries recovering from the coronavirus pandemic.

 Host Institution: American Library Association